-Scott spent much of his professional life as a freelancer for wire agencies, first with The Associated Press from 1996 to 2006 and currently for Reuters.
-He enjoys documenting travel and adventure, most recently for Visit Florida.
+Scott continues shooting as he has for much of his professional life as a freelancer for both The Associated Press and Reuters.
+He enjoys documenting travel and lifestyle, most recently for Visit Florida and Viva Polk magazine.

 Scott makes his home in Lakeland with his wife, two sons and menagerie of animals.

 I love diving.
 I love photography.
 Maybe I'm even a little good at both.
 People definitely love my hockey photography, and I've gotten great feedback on the ocean images I've been fortunate to shoot in Florida, Mexico and Australia.
 I figured: Why not combine my love of underwater adventures with my photography to bring you unique products?
 Now you can purchase my images on apparel and home goods or join me underwater for a special portrait shoot.

 At most of our shoots, you'll also get to meet Jennifer Audette, Scott's wife.
 She's a longtime communications and public relations professional, and her role is to not only assist the photographer with lighting and technology but also to ensure you have the best experience possible.
 Don't be surprised if you find her offering you coffee, a towel or tips for posing underwater.